Free Tool

 Do SQGs and LQGs need to register for e-Manifest?

 Yes.
-As of January 22, 2025, all SQGs and LQGs must be registered in the EPA's e-Manifest system.
-Paper manifests are no longer returned by mail — signed copies must be retrieved electronically.
-VSQGs are currently exempt from this requirement.
+As of January 22, 2025, SQGs and LQGs must maintain an EPA e-Manifest account with Site Manager or e-Manifest Certifier permissions.
+Receiving facilities are no longer required to mail final signed manifest copies back to SQGs and LQGs; those copies are accessed through e-Manifest.
+VSQGs are currently exempt from this registration requirement.

 Track your deadlines automatically